The following information covers buying land for your new Aidome Home.

 American Ingenuity (Ai) is happy that you are considering its Geodesic Dome Building Kit for your future home.
 You have made a big decision to build your dream home, and building with an alternative concrete housing structure that comes with 225 mph wind and F4 tornado warranty that saves 50% to 60% on heating and cooling over conventional house is a smart decision.
 To view 10 Steps in building Ai dome, click on ten steps.

 Prior to purchasing your land or if you own property, first determine the overall budget you can afford for your new home, land and land development.
 If you will be financing, determine the amount of cash down payment needed.
 Loans for alternative housing such as a geodesic dome are often harder to come by, and lenders generally require between 25% and 35% cash down.
 On an approximate $200,000 build for the structure and land development, this could mean a cash down payment of between $50,000 and $70,000.
 Keep in mind lenders may or may not take under consideration your equity in your land, when lending for the structure and land development.
 Therefore, if needing a loan to build it is wise not to invest all your liquid assets into the purchase of the property because a large cash down payment will be required on the home loan.
+Please obtain Preapproval from the Lender that they will loan on the Aidome prior to buying building plans.
 Feel free to call us at 321-639-8777 for a friendly chat to clarify these items.

 It is sometimes best to purchase a small piece of affordable land instead of large acreage.
 This way you keep your land cost down so you have more cash money available for your mortgage cash down payment or more cash to build if you are an owner/builder.
 To keep your construction costs down, best to build as small a dome as possible; therefore you are on your property living in a super-strong, super-energy efficient dome home saving money on your heating & cooling costs to add on a second dome later.
 For example a 40’ dome (3 bedroom, two bath) can have 1,800 sq.ft.
 A 36’ dome (2 or 3 bedroom, two bath) can have 1,400 to 1,600 sq.ft.
 If your finished cost per square foot for your area is $105, then building the smaller 36’ dome automatically saves you $20,000 to $40,000 in construction costs.
 A 27’ dome (two bedroom/two bath) can have 800 sq.ft.
 Building a 27’ dome vs a 36’ dome automatically saves you $60,000 to $80,000 in construction costs.